 - Secondly to Ozu topping the year in cinema is Marlon Brando and the shift in the paradigm for acting technique.
 Clift (here as well in 1951 with a great performance) may have started it—but Brando in the early 1950’s is the straw that stirs the drink.
 It is method acting, emotion over technique, and heavy improvisation.
 Brando in Streetcar is important.

 - I still have some work to do on his 1940’s films but as of 2020 when writing this 1951 film (Summer Interlude) marks the first archiveable film for Ingmar Bergman.
 He would basically go on to show up every year in the yearly archives for the next 30 years (with Saraband following later).
 He makes a strong claim to the title of “greatest director of all-time”.

 - 1951 is an important year for color cinema.
-1950 had zero near the top of the year and 1951 gives us three of the top eleven films of hte year including works from Renoir, Minnelli (these two really use the growing technical innovation as an artistic tool) and Huston (who made a great film but really didn’t).
+1950 had zero near the top of the year and 1951 gives us three of the top eleven films of the year including works from Renoir, Minnelli (these two really use the growing technical innovation as an artistic tool) and Huston (who made a great film in color, but not because of color).